 - Top the cheese with the second piece of bread, butter side up.

 - Toast the sandwich on the griddle, medium heat, until the butter side down is golden brown.

 - Flip sandwich with a spatula and toast the second bread, butter side down, until also golden.

 - The cheese inside should be melted and ready to serve when both sides of the bread are golden.

-Hope your kids enjoy this simple dairy-free vegan grilled cheese as much as we do!
+We hope you like dairy-free grilled cheese as much as we do.

 Let us know in the comments your favorite milk-free cheese and butter to use.